DoctorDiffusion/ComfyUI-Doctor-Tools/README.md

 Inverse the order of the images in a frame sequence with this node to easily reverse videos.

+### Prompt Journal

+Take a list of text and output a single row as a prompt.
+Use with a primitive to randomize or have further control.

 ### Video Merge Node

 The Video Merge node allows you to combine two video clips within ComfyUI.